jschaefmn/horiseon-refactor/README.md

 8. Noticed the the 3 h3 tags in the benefits section were all repeating themselves in the css, so I made a single h3 selector that had the necessary properties
 9. Noticed all three content section images css properties were repeating themselves, so got it under one css selector with their necessary properties
 10. Noticed all three content h2 css properties were repeating themselves, so I got it into one css selector with the necessary properties
+11. Noticed the "search engine optimization" link in the navbar wasn't redirecting to it's section on the page and fixed it.
+12. Was able to condense the search engine optimization, online reputation management, and social media marketing css from three individual selectors into one.